9+Where new beginnings have happy endings

 We helped with a hoarding situation back in July of 2012.
 There were 5 dogs out of Tennessee and we were surprised when we received an email request asking for our help since they were so far away.
 But the Animal Rescue Corp had rescued over 100 dogs from one facility that were being kept in the most horrible conditions any animal lover could imagine.
 It can be very difficult to find places for dogs that are as feral as all of these dogs were.
 So on that July day, Big Rosie, Roxie, Bear, Boss and Archie came a long way to live with us at Pet Refuge.
 All had major health issues which included being positive for Heartworm.

 Our volunteers have never been ones to say "no way".
 They always step up when needed and that is what made it possible for us to be able to accept these dogs into our shelter.
-But now, almost 1 year later, I can't imagine any of these Fab 5 not being with us.
+But now, almost 3 year later, they have come a long way.
 Please help us with their medical needs by sponsoring one of them today.

 Boss is a Hound mix of about 7-9 years old.
 He is one of the dogs from the hoarding rescue we helped with and was one that was more social in the beginning.
 He acted as a "seeing eye dog" for Archie in the beginning but they would get into little "spats" and needed to be separated.
 Since then, they seem to be just fine living in a close, but separate kennel from each other.
-Boss is still going through the slow-kill, heartworm treatment and doing very well.
-He is doing very well at walking on a leash and also even learning some beginner obedience commands!
+Boss went through the slow-kill, heartworm treatment.
+He is doing very well at walking on a leash and even learning some beginner obedience commands!
 He loves receiving butt scratches and enjoys playing fetch in his kennel.

 Archie is a Shepherd mix of about 7-9 years old.
-After being examined by our Vet, it is determined that he is almost totally blind but he does see some shadowing.
+After being examined by our Vet, it was determined that he is almost totally blind but he does see some shadowing.
 He also has a very keen sense of smell because he knows when his buddy, Boss is near.
 He is finally becoming much more comfortable around people and doing excellent with his leash walking work.
 He has just the sweetest puppy looking face!
-He continues to go through the slow-kill heartworm treatment and would appreciate any help you can give towards his medical needs.
+He went through the slow-kill heartworm treatment and would appreciate any help you can give towards his medical needs.

 Roxie is a smaller, Lab mix of about 5-7 years old.
 She got very lucky one day, when one of our cleaning volunteers stepped up and said she would love to foster her.
 She has a quiet home and has previous experience working with a very shy dog.
 She is doing well with her foster siblings.